Relative Sizing: Estimating Without the Pain

 As humans we are terrible at estimating the actual size of something, whether it's the number of lollies in the jar or the effort to complete a piece of work.
 However, we're surprisingly good at relative sizing.

-Relative Sizing is one of our favourite ways to create fast, shared understanding of effort without getting lost in hours, days or detailed analysis.
+Relative Sizing is one of our favourite ways to create fast, shared understanding of effort or value without getting lost in hours, days or detailed analysis.

 What is Relative Sizing?